Methodology

 Entitlement to government-funded early years provision

 All 4-year-olds have been entitled to government-funded early years provision since 1998 and in 2004 this was extended to all 3-year-olds.
 Since September 2010, all 3 and 4-year-olds have been entitled to 570 hours of government-funded early years provision a year.
-This can be taken as 15 hours a week over 38 weeks of the year but it is also possible to take fewer hours over more weeks.
+This can be taken as 15 hours a week over 38 weeks of the year, or as fewer hours over more weeks.
 This is referred to in these statistics as the universal entitlement.

 Since September 2013, eligible 2-year-olds from families in receipt of specified benefits, and 2-year-olds who were looked after by the local authority have been entitled to 570 hours of government-funded early years provision a year.
 The entitlement for 2-year-olds was further extended in September 2014 to children in low income families, children with a statement of Special Educational Needs (SEN) or an Education, Health and Care Plan (EHCP), children in receipt of Disability Living Allowance and children who were no longer looked after by a local authority as a result of an adoption order, a special guardianship order or a child arrangements order which specifies with whom the child is to live.
-This is referred to in these statistics as the ‘Families receiving additional support’ (FRAS) entitlement, previously referred to as the ‘Disadvantaged’ entitlement.
+This is referred to in these statistics as ‘Early learning for 2-year-olds’ (EL2), previously referred to as the ‘Families receiving additional support’ (FRAS) entitlement, and before that the ‘Disadvantaged’ entitlement.

-In April 2018, the eligibility criteria for 2-year-olds to receive the FRAS entitlement were changed to reflect the introduction of Universal Credit.
+In April 2018, the eligibility criteria for 2-year-olds to receive EL2 were changed to reflect the introduction of Universal Credit.

 In September 2019, eligibility for the entitlement was extended to: